Huldah

 She was the wife of Shallum son of Tokhath (also called Tikvah), son of Harhas (also called Hasrah), keeper of the wardrobe.
-She lived in Jerusalem, in the Second District or Second Quarter.
+She lived in Jerusalem, in the Second District or Second Quarter (במשנה).
 The King James Version of the Bible calls this quarter "the college", and the New International Version calls it "the new quarter".

-According to Rabbinic interpretation, Huldah and Deborah were the principal professed woman prophets in the Nevi'im (Prophets) portion of the Hebrew Bible, although Miriam is referred to as such in the Torah and an unnamed prophetess is mentioned in Isaiah.
-"Huldah" derives from the Hebrew lemma חלד, meaning to abide or to continue.
+According to Rabbinic interpretation, Huldah and Deborah were the principal professed female prophets in the Nevi'im (Prophets) portion of the Hebrew Bible, although Miriam is referred to as such in the Torah and an unnamed prophet is mentioned in Isaiah.
+"Huldah" derives from the Hebrew lemma חלד (Ḥ-L-D), meaning to abide or to continue.

 The Huldah Gates in the Southern Wall of the Temple Mount are named for her.

-Holyland Model of Jerusalem, to the south of the Temple Mount, a pyramidal building represents the supposed tomb of the prophetess Huldah.
+Holyland Model of Jerusalem, to the south of the Temple Mount, a pyramidal building represents the supposed tomb of the prophet Huldah.
 However, archaeological excavations have shown that there was no tomb there.